Traditional vs. Digital Marketing: Evolution of Digital Content

 We’re well into the era of big data.
 There’s no shortage of data.
 There is a shortage of time to analyze that data for patterns to inspire strategy.

-The real-time bidding nature of digital marketing allows for effective analysis.
+The real-time bidding nature of digital marketing allows for practical analysis.
 With bulk advertising buying, data only explains broad segments.
-With programmatic or social media buying, you’re able to drill down and optimize on-the-go.
+With programmatic or social media buying, you’re able to drill down and optimize on the go.

-There is still an element of human touch to optimize accounts fully, but the computer is there to streamline the process.
+There is still an element of human touch to optimize accounts fully, but the computer can streamline the process.

 The industry will need more and more analytical minds as digital advertising and data-driven strategies continue to grow in marketing.

 4) It’s Everywhere